You can have control or you can have connection, but you cannot have both." — Terry Real

 Real Work for the Life You Share

-We Move From Blame to Ownership.
-The biggest breakthrough in couples work happens when we stop focusing on what your partner is doing wrong, and start looking at your own contribution to the dynamic.
+The biggest shift in couples work happens when both people stop focusing on what their partner is doing wrong and start looking at their own contribution to the dynamic.
+As long as you are waiting for your partner to change, you are stuck.
+Ownership is where the power is.

-Why You Keep Having the Same Fight (And How to Stop)
+Why You Keep Having the Same Fight and How to Stop

 It is exhausting to feel misunderstood by the person who knows you best.

 When conflict takes over, it rarely feels like a simple difference of opinion.
 It feels like a threat.
-You find yourself trapped in a loop: one of you shuts down, the other escalates; one criticizes, the other defends.
+You find yourself trapped in a loop: one of you shuts down, the other escalates.
+One criticizes, the other defends.
 You end the conversation feeling unseen, unheard, and further apart than when you started.

-When we feel triggered, we don't act from our most mature, grounded selves.
-We act from our survival instincts—strategies we likely learned early in life to keep ourselves safe.
+When we feel triggered, we do not act from our most grounded selves.
+We act from survival instincts learned early in life.
+These strategies worked once.
+Inside your relationship, they are the walls keeping you disconnected.

 How We Change It